mmonzer/w-csl/docs/Documentation.md

 ## UDP:
-**Description**: protocol to forward the notifications from CSL-Probe to the socket in the case of the CSL-Client. and to (TODO) in the case of CSL-Server.
+**Description**: protocol to forward the notifications from CSL-Probe to the socket in the case of the CSL-Client. and to (TODO : ?) in the case of CSL-Server.
 The received messages are stored into a queue by a listening thread and managed by another thread that reads the queue.

 **Architecture**: CSL-Client is the server side to module (CSL-Probe).
 CSL-Server plays the role for client side